-The following tables sets forth a description of the previously issued securities of the Trust and the Partnership since their formation.
+The following tables sets forth a description of the previously issued securities of the Trust and the Partnership within the 12 months prior to the date hereof.
 These securities have not been issued as part of this Offering.

 4.4.1 Prior Sales by the Trust